suijingfeng/vkOpenArena/README.md

 ## Switching renderers ##

 This feature is enabled by default.
-If you wish to disable it, set `USE_RENDERER_DLOPEN=0` in the Makefile.
 This allow for build modular renderers and select or switch the renderer at runtime rather than compiling into one binary.
 When you start OpenArena, you can switch witch dynamic library to load by passing its name.